-- If full wages are paid to the employee, any worker's compensation received or collected by the employee shall be submitted to the Payroll Clerk immediately upon receipt to avoid overpayment.
-The County will then apply for reimbursement from the Fund, pursuant I.C. §72-1104. - The employee must, on a regular basis, provide the County with a written medical update and prognosis from the attending physician.
-The County, at its option, may require verification from a physician of its choice. - Employees on worker's compensation leave who intend to be away from their residence for an extended period of time, such as vacation, must notify Human Resources regarding where and how they may be contacted during their absence, and when they expect to return home. - Additionally, the employee must provide an appropriate written release from the attending physician before the employee is allowed to return to work.
+- 320-07 The employee must, on a regular basis, provide the County with a written medical update and prognosis from the attending physician.
+The County, at its option, may require verification from a physician of its choice. - 320-08 Employees on workers' compensation leave who intend to be away from their residence for an extended period of time (such as for vacation), must notify their supervisor and/or elected official regarding where and how they may be contacted during their absence, and when they expect to return home. - 320-09 The employee must provide an appropriate written release from the attending physician before the employee is allowed to return to work.
 The County may require a second release from a physician selected by the County.
 Employees must return to work as soon as a doctor's release is given.
-When returning to work, the employee must also adhere to departmental policy on return to work issues, if applicable. - When an injured employee receives a limited-duty or restricted-duty statement from his physician, the employee is expected to return to work, if light duty is available, to perform duties as assigned.
+When returning to work, the employee must also adhere to departmental policy on return-to-work issues, if applicable. - 320-10 When an injured employee receives a limited-duty or restricted-duty statement from his physician, the employee is expected to return to work, if light duty is available, to perform duties as assigned.
+Human Resources will send the employee a restricted duty work offer for the employee to acknowledge and agree to the terms of the assignment.
 Temporary reassignment may be in another department and may include a change in the employee's regular duties.
-Refusal to accept bona-fide limited-duty work may be cause for the State Insurance Fund to discontinue worker's compensation benefits and will be subject to disciplinary action from the County. - Failure to report injuries, filing false claims of injury, falsifying timesheets, misrepresenting facts, or failing to notify the County of overpayment of benefits will result in disciplinary action up to and including termination of employment and could result in both criminal prosecution and civil penalties.
+Refusal to accept bona-fide limited-duty work may be cause for the State Insurance Fund to discontinue workers' compensation benefits and subject the employee to disciplinary action from the County. - 320-11 Failure to report injuries, filing false claims of injury, falsifying timesheets, misrepresenting facts, or failing to notify the County of overpayment of benefits will result in disciplinary action up to and including termination of employment and could result in both criminal prosecution and civil penalties. - 320-12 If an employee is temporarily disabled by an on-the-job accident, he/she may be eligible for workers' compensation benefits.
+Return to employment will be authorized on a case-by-case basis upon consultation with the supervising official, the treating physician, Human Resources and the State Insurance Fund.
+Concerns associated with injured worker status may be brought to Human Resources or the appropriate elected official for review. - 320-13 Workers' Compensation insurance covers costs associated with medical treatment for the employee and, if applicable, a portion of the employee's wages for time lost from work according to the laws of the State of Idaho. - 320-14 Employees who are not on leave, but require time away from work to attend initial or follow-up doctor's appointments related to a work injury, shall be paid for the time spent at the doctor's and will not be required to use sick leave, etc. In this instance, the employee should use the "Work Comp - Appts." code on their timesheet.
+Employees are asked to schedule appointments at times that will be least disruptive to the office if possible.
+If the employee requires additional time off for medical care after their claim is closed by the State Insurance Fund, the employee must use accrued leave time or time off without pay.